Th3Heretic/Facial_Recognition/Vision&EmotionDetection/Facial Recognition/README.md

 The Python file named 'EmotionDetection.py' is just a basic program to detect and display the determined facial expression without the name identifier and as such, has no saved model file implemented into it.

+[Full commit history unavailable as the GitHub repository was only created as an afterthought to share the code with friends]